-We then continue with a visit to the Benaki Museum.
-This group of collections comprises many distinct categories totalling more than 40,000 items, illustrating the character of the Greek world through a spectacular historical panorama: from antiquity and the age of Roman domination to the medieval Byzantine period; from the fall of Constantinople (1453) and the centuries of Frankish and Ottoman occupation to the outbreak of the struggle for independence in 1821; and from the formation of the modern state of Greece (1830) down to 1922, the year in which the Asia Minor disaster took place.
+We then continue with a visit to the Benaki museum.
+This group of collections comprises many distinct categories totaling more than 40,000 items, illustrating the character of the Greek world through a spectacular historical panorama: from antiquity and the age of roman domination to the medieval byzantine period; from the fall of Constantinople (1453) and the centuries of Frankish and ottoman occupation to the outbreak of the struggle for independence in 1821; and from the formation of the modern state of GREECE (1830) down to 1922, the year in which the Asia minor disaster took place.

-After a short drive through the city centre, we will visit the Monastery of Kesariani.
-This 11th-century monastery located in the beautiful green slopes of Mount Hymettos, is dedicated to the Presentation of Virgin Mary.
+After a short drive through the city center, we will visit the monastery of Kesariani.
+This 11th-century monastery located in the beautiful green slopes of mount Hymettos, is dedicated to the presentation of virgin Mary.
 It was built above the ruins of an ancient temple possibly dedicated to the goddess Demeter whose parts can be seen in the yard of the church.
-After visiting this well preserved Byzantine Monastery, we will have lunch in a traditional greek tavern.
+After visiting this well preserved byzantine monastery, we will have lunch in a traditional Greek tavern.